Funding

 Approved expenses

-This section will contain a chronological list of approved budgeting decisions, either recurring or not.
+This section contains a chronological list of approved budgeting decisions, either recurring or not.

-As an exception to Votes Bylaw, changes to this section only SHOULD NOT trigger a Bylaw Change Vote, but only an Approval Vote by the Core Committee, as explained in the "Spending Money" section.
+As an exception to Votes Bylaw, changes to this section only SHOULD NOT trigger a Bylaw Change Vote, but only an Approval Vote by the Core Committee.

 Approved since Expense Provider Approved amount and frequency